Rooyca/obsidian-api-request/README.md

 ![req_img](req-codeblock.gif)

-Obsidian plugin that allows you to make requests to API's and receive responses in code-blocks or store them in `localStorage`.
+[Obsidian](https://obsidian.md/) plugin that allows you to make requests to APIs or any other URL and display the response in a code-block.

-> [!IMPORTANT]
->
-> JSON, TEXT, HTML and MARKDOWN responses supported

 ## Installation